Self-Learning Threshold-Based Load Balancing: Simulations

-We now evaluate the quality-of-service experienced by users.
-To this end we ran long simulations for several dispatching policies in stationarity, and we computed the empirical distribution of the fraction of resources received by an arbitrary user.
-We assumed the resources of any given server pool were equitably distributed among the tasks sharing it and we computed at each instant of time the number of tasks receiving a certain fraction of resources.
-We then integrated these quantities over time and normalized them to add up to one, as shown in Figure \ref{fig: histogram}.
-The policy that assigns tasks to server pools chosen uniformly at random exhibits the largest variance, with some tasks receiving all the resources of a given server pool and some others contending for resources with as many as $15$ tasks.
-Users are treated more fairly when tasks are sent to the least congested of two server pools chosen uniformly at random, but still some tasks share a server pool with as many as $13$ other tasks.
-Finally, the fraction of resources assigned to tasks is either $1 / 10$ or $1 / 11$ for virtually all tasks when the threshold policy or JSQ are used.
-For these two policies the load is evenly distributed and tasks are thus treated fairly, no users experience an inferior quality-of-service.
-In particular, the Schur-concave utilities mentioned in the Introduction, which measure the overall experienced performance, are maximal.
+We now evaluate the distribution of the number of tasks across the server pools in steady state, which has an impact on the quality of service experienced by users.
+For this purpose we ran long simulations for several load balancing policies, and we computed the empirical distribution of the fraction of resources received by an arbitrary task.
+We assumed that the resources of each server pool were equitably distributed among the tasks sharing it, and we computed at each instant of time the number of tasks receiving a certain fraction of resources.
+We then integrated these quantities over time and normalized them, as shown in Figure \ref{ch2-fig: histogram}.

+The policy that assigns every incoming task to a server pool selected uniformly at random exhibits the largest variance, with some tasks receiving all the resources of a given server pool and some others contending for resources with as many as $15$ tasks.
+Users are treated more fairly when tasks are sent to the least congested of two server pools selected uniformly at random, but still some tasks share a server pool with as many as $13$ other tasks.
+Finally, virtually all tasks share a server pool with $10$ or $11$ other tasks when JSQ or the threshold-based policy are used.
+For these two policies the load is evenly distributed and tasks are treated fairly, so no user experiences an inferior quality of service.
+The Schur-concave utilities of Section \ref{ch2-sec: model description}, which measure the overall quality of service provided to users, are maximized.